Why Marketing Should Be Opinionated About Website Infrastructure

 Hiring a hosting provider allows websites to have more control over their data, effectively paying for server space without having to monitor and maintain those servers yourself.
 Hosting service providers maintain their own servers and keep them up to date, so you don’t have to roll your own.
 For businesses with more custom websites that want direct access to their data, a hosting provider is your ideal option.
 Hosting service providers are also fairly inexpensive.

 Beyond providing the servers to host your website’s data, hosting providers also provide manage server security–maintaining updates, monitoring your servers constantly–and technical support.
-For example, if your website is suddenly facing unexpected downtime you most hosting service providers offer 24 hour support.
+For example, if your website is suddenly facing unexpected downtime most hosting service providers offer 24-hour support.

 Custom Server